wartini-ng/cnn_spectroscopy/README.md

-# Utilizing Convolutional Neural Network and spectroscopy to predict soil properties
+# Utilizing Convolutional Neural Network in soil science

-In this article, I am going to show how we utilize convolutional neural network (CNN) as a regression model using spectroscopy input for the predictions of various soil properties.
-All the code is in Python.
+Convolutional neural network (CNN) is developed as a regression model using spectral data input for the predictions of various soil properties.

 ## Related publications
-Ng, W., Minasny, B., Mendes, W. D. S., and Demattê, J. A. M.: [Estimation of effective calibration sample size using visible near infrared spectroscopy: deep learning vs machine learning](https://www.soil-discuss.net/soil-2019-48/). *SOIL Discuss*, in review, 2019.

-Ng, et. al (2019).
-[Convolutional neural network for simultaneous prediction of several soil properties using visible/near-infrared, mid-infrared, and their combined spectra](https://doi.org/10.1016/j.geoderma.2019.06.016). *Geoderma*.
-352, 251-267.
+Ng, W., Minasny, B., Montazerolghaem, M., Padarian, J., Ferguson, R., Bailey, S., and McBratney, A. B. (2019).
+[Convolutional neural network for simultaneous prediction of several soil properties using visible/near-infrared, mid-infrared, and their combined spectra](https://doi.org/10.1016/j.geoderma.2019.06.016). *Geoderma*, 352, 251-267.

+Ng, W., Minasny, B., Mendes, W. D. S., and Demattê, J. A. M. (2020).
+[The influence of training sample size on the accuracy of deep learning models for the prediction of soil properties with near-infrared spectroscopy data](https://doi.org/10.5194/soil-6-565-2020). *SOIL Discuss*, 6(2), 565-578.

+Ng, W., Minasny, B., and McBratney, A. 2020.
+[Convolutional neural network for soil microplastic contamination screening using infrared spectroscopy](https://doi.org/10.1016/j.scitotenv.2019.134723). *Science of the Total Environment*, 702, 134723.